7/10 in Yankee History

 1927; Murderers’ Row stumbles briefly on their march to the pennant as Detroit’s Jackie Tavener steals second, third and home ithe 4th inning to lead the Tigers to a 6-3 win over the Yankees.

-1917: Coming off a suspension, Yankee righthander Ray Caldwell (below) pitches 9 2/3 innings of scoreless relief‚ picking up a 7-5 win over the Browns in 17 innings.
+1917: Coming off a suspension, Yankee righthander Ray Caldwell (shown below) pitches 9 2/3 innings of scoreless relief‚ picking up a 7-5 win over the Browns in 17 innings.
 He celebrates after the game by stealing a ring worth $150 from the home of one Mrs. Lucy Dick whilst visiting.
 He is arrested for larceny.